 - Swap the cheese — American cheese melts beautifully and gives you that classic creamy cheesesteak vibe.

-- Add mushrooms — sauté sliced mushrooms with the veggies for extra savory flavor.
+- Add mushrooms — sauté sliced mushrooms with the onions and peppers for extra savory flavor.

 - Use pepper jack — for a spicy, melty twist that works especially well for game day.

-A few smart moves to guarantee perfectly crispy Air Fryer Philly Cheesesteak Egg Rolls and silky-smooth homemade beer cheese every time.
+A few smart moves to guarantee perfectly crispy Philly cheesesteak egg rolls and silky-smooth homemade beer cheese every time.

-- Melt cheese over LOW or NO heat.
-Add shredded cheddar to the warm beer sauce with the heat off to prevent graininess.
+- Shred your own cheese: Add freshly shredded cheddar to warm beer sauce with the heat off so it melts smoothly without turning grainy.

-- Keep the filling warm but not hot.
-Hot filling can steam the wrappers and make them harder to seal.
+- Keep the filling warm, not hot: Hot filling creates steam, which makes wrappers harder to seal and less crispy.

-- Don’t overfill the egg rolls.
-Too much filling = egg roll blowout.
-Keep them tight and tidy.
+- Don’t overfill the egg rolls: Too much filling leads to blowouts, so keep them tight and tidy.

-- Brush lightly with oil.
-A tiny bit of oil gives you that deep-fried golden crunch without the actual frying.
+- Brush lightly with oil: Just a little oil gives you that deep golden crunch without deep frying.

-- Oven method: use a wire rack.
-Elevating the egg rolls keeps the bottoms crisp instead of steaming on the tray.
+- Use a wire rack for oven baking: It keeps the bottoms crisp instead of steaming on the pan.

-- Thin the beer cheese as needed.
-A splash of warm milk or beer loosens the sauce if it thickens on the stove.
+- Thin the beer cheese if needed: A splash of warm milk or beer loosens it right back up if it thickens.

 Make Ahead Instructions

-These Air Fryer Philly Cheesesteak Egg Rolls are incredibly make-ahead friendly — perfect for parties, game days, or prepping appetizers in advance.
+These ground beef Cheesesteak egg rolls are incredibly make-ahead friendly — perfect for parties, game days, or prepping appetizers in advance.

 - Assemble the egg rolls up to 24 hours ahead, but don’t spray them with oil.
 Place in a covered container and refrigerate.